HansjoergW/sec-fincancial-statement-data-set/README.md

 pip install secfsdstools
 ```

-The library has been tested for python version 3.8, 3.9, and 3.10
+The library has been tested for python version 3.7, 3.8, 3.9, and 3.10

-If you want to contribute, just clone the project and use a python 3.8 environment.
+If you want to contribute, just clone the project and use a python 3.7 environment.
-The dependencies are defined in the requirements.txt file.
+The dependencies are defined in the requirements.txt file or use the pyproject.toml to install them.

 # Principles